MicrosoftDocs/biztalk-docs/his/core/sync-point-session-activation2.md

 manager: "anneta"
 ---
 # Sync Point Session Activation
-If [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] is to support Sync Point conversations, this must be specified at session activation time.
+If Host Integration Server is to support Sync Point conversations, this must be specified at session activation time.
 The configuration of Host Integration Server is modified to allow the system administrator to specify which (if any) local LUs will be used for Sync Point conversations.

  The **Local LU Configuration** property page in Host Integration Server contains a new check box.
 When checked, it indicates that the local LU can participate in Sync Point sessions.
 Host Integration Server uses this option to determine the parameters it sends on BIND requests and responses.